The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The matrix elements of the momentum operator

-the term with $\bk$ goes ways because it is accompanied by $\sum_{\bG} f_{n'\bG}^*f_{n\bG}$, which is zero because $n'\neq n$ (see Eq.~\eqref{eq:f_norm}).
+the term with $\bk$ vanishes because it is accompanied by $\sum_{\bG} f_{n'\bG}^*f_{n\bG}$, which is zero [$n'\neq n$, see Eq.~\eqref{eq:f_norm}].
 Our goal is to introduce in the equation above the energy bands.
-To this, let us notice that since $u_{n\bk}$ is spatially periodic, its $\bk-$derivatives are also so, thus $\ddk u_{n\bk}$ can be written as combinations of $u_{n'\bk}$:
+To do this, let us notice that since $u_{n\bk}$ is spatially periodic, its $\bk-$derivatives are also so, and thus $\ddk u_{n\bk}$ can be written as a combination of $u_{n'\bk}$: